aiongg/japanese/pages-app/README.md

 ## Core Architecture

 - React application with TypeScript for type safety
-- State management through React Context
+- State management through React Context and custom hooks
+- Component-based architecture with clear separation of concerns
 - Custom hooks for encapsulating complex functionality
 - Responsive design with mobile-first approach
 - Singleton services for global functionality like audio playback